rekharchandran/Sentimental-analysis-using-Common-Crawl-data-AWS-/README.md

 The Amazon Elastic Compute Cloud (EC2) is a web-based service that enables you to run application programs in the Amazon computing environment.
 EC2 can serve as a practically unlimited set of virtual machines.

 ### General Overview of the Data
-This information has been extracted from the Common Crawl repository through Amazon Web Services , using Hadoop and MapReduce technologies.
+This information has been extracted from the Common Crawl repository through Amazon Web Services , using Hadoop framework and MapReduce technologies.
 The information extracted was raw sentiment counts from individual web pages.

 ### Data Preparation
 •	Used EMR to collect the web data to analyze the general sentiment towards the smart Phones and complied it into a csv file called the Large Matrix